 - full name

 - next of kin and monies paid to them

 Ledgers from 1901 to 1914 also show the soldier's trade and date of enlistment.

 What other resources will help me find information?

-Search the London Gazette for information about British Army soldiers' gallantry awards.
+Search the London Gazette on The Gazette website for information about British Army soldiers' gallantry awards.

 Read First World War Army Service Records by William Spencer (The National Archives, 2008).